Advice > Software engineering

 To increase your chances of Meta interview success, learn more about Meta’s culture, study our specific Meta role guides that we’ve previously listed, and practice one-on-one with former Meta interviewers.

-Here’s a list of Meta culture resources that can help you:
+Here’s a list of resources on Meta that can help you:

 1. Meta's 6 core values